bricoletc/delfies/README.md

   the reduced genome (with telomeres), and breakpoint-supporting reads come from cells with an unbroken genome

+- **Breakpoint strand**:
-- **Breakpoint strand**.
-The strand is defined as '+', or also called '3prime', if the softclips on reads occur 3' of the assembled genome, and '-' or '5prime', if they occur 5' of the assembled genome.
+  - '+', or also called '3prime', if the softclips on reads occur 3' of the assembled genome
+  - '-' or '5prime', if they occur 5' of the assembled genome

   For both `S2G` and `G2S` breakpoints, '+' suggests the eliminated genome occurs 3' of the identified breakpoint, and vice-versa.

 ### Files
 The main outputs of `delfies` are: